 For more information on how to apply, visit the Commonwealth of Massachusetts’ Sales and Use Tax for Businesses page.

 In Massachusetts, LLCs must submit annual reports with the Corporations Division of the Secretary of Commonwealth.
 You can file online or send it by mail by downloading the form.
 The fee is $500 made payable to the Secretary of Commonwealth.

 This report can be quite complicated depending on your business operations, so we recommend working with a licensed CPA to ensure you are filing correctly.

 How much does it cost to start an LLC in Massachusetts?

-The filing fee for Massachusetts LLCs is $500.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Massachusetts LLC is $500.
+Using a recommended LLC filing service like Northwest Registered Agent.